 Motivational Interviewing (MI)

-Aiming to resolve ambivalence towards treatment, MI is a popular addition to rehab programmes.
+Aiming to resolve ambivalence towards treatment, MI is a popular addition to rehab programmes in Derby and elsewhere.

 Rather than tackling cognitive distortions, an MI addiction counsellor supports patients through low motivation using collaborative discussion.